ibm-cloud-docs/openshift/openshift_storage_block.md

 You can create a customized storage class and use the storage class in your PVC.
 {: shortdesc}

-Red Hat OpenShift on IBM Cloud provides [pre-defined storage classes](#block_storageclass_reference) to provision block storage with a particular tier and configuration.
+{{site.data.keyword.openshiftlong_notm}} provides [pre-defined storage classes](#block_storageclass_reference) to provision block storage with a particular tier and configuration.
 In some cases, you might want to provision storage with a different configuration that is not covered in the pre-defined storage classes.
 You can use the examples in this topic to find sample customized storage classes.

 To create your customized storage class, see [Customizing a storage class](/docs/openshift?topic=openshift-kube_concepts#customized_storageclass).
 Then, [use your customized storage class in your PVC](#add_block).